EN555/EN555.github.io/_posts/2024-06-08-Segment-Based Anomaly Detection.md

 **In this work, we focus on segment-level anomaly detection.
 By analyzing smaller regions within an image, we can pinpoint anomalies that might be overlooked when considering the entire image.**

-By leveraging the capabilities of the Fastdup library, we aim to enhance the capability of anomaly detection systems to operate at a finer granularity, delivering better insights and outcomes across various domains.
+By leveraging the capabilities of the Fastdup library, we aim to enhance the capability of anomaly detection systems to operate at a finer granularity, delivering better insights and outcomes.

 ---

 ### Dataset

-We conduct the experiments on the MVTec Anomaly Detection benchmark, that is, a famous dataset in the anomaly detection and localization field.
-MVTec AD contains 5 texture and 10 object categories stemming from manufacturing with a total of 5354 images.
-The dataset is composed of normal images for training and both normal and anomaly images with various types of defect for test.
+We conducted the experiments on the MVTec Anomaly Detection benchmark, a renowned dataset in the anomaly detection and localization field.
+MVTec AD contains 10 object categories from manufacturing with a total of 5354 images.
+The dataset is composed of normal images for training and both normal and anomaly images with various types of defects for testing.
 It also provides pixel-level annotations for defective test images.

 <p align="center">
   <img src="https://github.com/EN555/EN555.github.io/raw/main/images/006.png" alt="Image 006" width="200" />